 As the binding is weak, with essentially complete dissociation in 10 minutes, there was no need to regenerate the surface, as is often performed with e.g. mild acid.

 The kinetic traces of the sort shown above are fit with a two-state model.
 The amplitude of the association is reported as ΔOPD and indicates how much binding takes place.
 However as the concentrations of each individual analyte in the supernatant is unknown, this is not sufficient to indicate a good binder.
 Therefore, the dissociation rate (koff, or simply off rate) is fit with each trace.
 Almost always a slower off rate indicates a better binder.

 The offrates span several order of magnitude.
 Therefore, pkoff (the -log10(koff)) for each well position is shown.
 Larger numbers mean slower off-rates which almost always means better binding.

-The error bars which are shown are the fit uncertainties which account for the noise inherent in the data and the suitability of the model.
+The error bars shown on the right are the fit uncertainties that account for the noise inherent in the data and the suitability of the model.